May 24, 2019 / Educational

 Fish Pendant by Erica Stice

-Handmade fabricated jewelry covers a wide range of jewelry styles from traditional gemstone rings to wildly creative art jewelry.
+Handmade fabricated jewelry making covers a wide range of jewelry styles from traditional gemstone rings to wildly creative art jewelry.
 Fabricated jewelry uses metalsmithing techniques and jewelry bench skills.
 Jewelers use a metal saw to cut out the basic shape of the piece or to cut intricate details in the piece.
 Many jewelers use soldering to attach components to each other.
 This can be as simple as attaching two pieces or as complex as having a dozen solder joins.
 Fabrication takes time and dedication to learn.
 Studio classes at a community art center, vocational school, or university are recommended.

 Once a jeweler knows a few basic concepts, they are able to manipulate the metal in a wide variety of ways.
 The first collection may be simple.
 But as they gain knowledge and practice over the years, their collections can become quite intricate and technically difficult.
 This is where a lot of the gritty and grimy jeweler's hands come from! *Note- the pendant plate can be referred to as handmade but it is on machine made chain from Italy.*